Best of Articles, Hotels

 1 | World of Hyatt

-World of Hyatt sits at the top of our rankings as one of the few remaining hotel programs that still uses an award chart.
-It is the one hotel system where you can consistently get outsized value from your points.
+Even though its award chart has been overhauled and now feels more dynamic, World of Hyatt still sits at the top of our rankings.
+It remains the one hotel program where you can consistently get exceptional value from your points, though the biggest sweet spots at luxury properties are not quite as generous as they once were.
 The range of properties is another major highlight, spanning luxury brands like Park Hyatt, Miraval, Andaz, and Alila; all-inclusive resorts such as Impressions, Secrets, Dreams, and Hyatt Ziva and Zilara; and more budget-friendly options like Hyatt Place and Hyatt House.
 There is truly something for every type of traveler.
 Hyatt currently has two co-branded credit cards backed by Chase, one personal and one business, and is also a transfer partner of Chase Ultimate Rewards and Bilt.
 The main downside is Hyatt’s smaller footprint compared to brands like Marriott and Hilton, with many of its properties concentrated in larger cities.

 2 | Chase Ultimate Rewards

-While Chase Ultimate Rewards have become slightly more difficult to earn than in years past, they remain the most valuable transferable points system for hotels thanks to their partnership with Hyatt.
-Despite tighter restrictions on the Ink cards, Chase still offers a strong lineup of cards that generate points through signup bonuses and everyday spend, which is what places it ahead of both Citi and Bilt.
-Chase also offers two co-branded Hyatt cards, with rumors of a third in the future.
-The program does partner with Marriott and IHG as well, though we generally don’t recommend transferring points to either unless you need a small top-off.
-The option is there if needed, but Hyatt remains the clear standout.
+While Chase Ultimate Rewards points have become slightly harder to earn in recent years, they remain the most valuable transferable points system for hotel stays because of Chase’s partnership with Hyatt.
+Despite tighter restrictions on the Ink cards, Chase still offers one of the strongest lineups of cards for generating points through signup bonuses and everyday spending, which helps place it ahead of both Citi and Bilt.
+Chase also offers two co-branded Hyatt credit cards, with rumors of a third in the future.
+The program partners with Marriott and IHG as well, though we generally don’t recommend transferring points to either unless you need a small top-off.
+Hyatt remains the clear standout among Chase’s hotel partners.

 Bilt earns a spot in our rankings as the only other transferable points program that partners with Hyatt.
-That alone gives it solid value for hotel redemptions, especially when paired with Hyatt’s award chart.
+That alone gives it solid value for hotel redemptions.
 You can earn Bilt points on both rent and mortgage payments, with the earning rate tied to how much non-housing spend you put on the card each month.
 If you spend an amount equal to your housing payment on other purchases, you can earn up to 1.25 points per dollar on housing.
 The structure isn’t for everyone, but for high spenders willing to consolidate most of their purchases onto a Bilt card, it creates a legitimate path to building a sizable points balance you can then transfer to Hyatt.

 5 | Hilton Honors